 Everyone is welcome to attend religious services celebrated at the Abbey, and to take part in the weekly Saturday guided tour.
 Group visits at another times can be arranged — please contact us for more details.
-We also offer a possibility of staying at the monastery as a guest, for those who want to share in the benedictine way of life and benefit from the quiet of the monastery and the daily round of prayer.
+We also offer a possibility of staying at the monastery as a guest, for those who want to share in the Benedictine way of life and benefit from the quiet of the monastery and the daily round of prayer.

 Times of Mass